Candice-yu/GeoLaux/README.md

-# GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines
+## GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines

+## 💥 News 💥

+**[2024.08.08]** Our paper is now accessible at https://arxiv.org/abs/2508.06226.

 ## 📚GeoLaux Dataset